 The one-time transition tax is based on the Company's total post-1986 earnings and profits (E&P) for which the accrual of U.S. income taxes had previously been deferred.
 The Company recorded a provisional amount for its one-time transition tax liability, resulting in an increase in income tax expense of \$12.9 million, or 22 cents per diluted share, at December 30, 2017.
-During 2018, the Company finalized its calculation of the post-1986 E&P as well as the cash balances of the foreign subsidiaries whose earnings were subject to the transition tax.
+During 2018, the Company continued to refine its calculation of the transition tax.
 Following the completion of this analysis, the Company recorded a reduction to income tax expense of \$4.4 million, or eight cents per diluted share, to reduce this liability.
-Subsequent to the Company's year-end, the Treasury Department finalized regulations related to the calculation of the transition tax, and the Company is analyzing the impact of these regulations on its calculation of the transition tax.
+During 2019, the Treasury Department finalized regulations related to the calculation of the transition tax, the impact of which was immaterial to the financial statements.
+The Company continues to assert that the undistributed earnings of most of its foreign subsidiaries are permanently reinvested.
+No taxes have been accrued with respect to these undistributed earnings or any outside basis differences.